 interval milliseconds until turned off by a call to

-milli-alarm
+milli-alarm or alarm.

-and profile-alarm
+virtual-alarm and profile-alarm are similar.

-decrements process execution time rather than real
+virtual-alarm decrements process execution time rather than real

-time, and causes SIGVTALRM
+time, and causes SIGVTALRM to be signaled.

-decrements both process execution time and
+profile-alarm decrements both process execution time and

 system execution time on behalf of the process, and causes

-to be signaled.
+SIGPROF to be signaled.

-, and profile-alarm
+milli-alarm, virtual-alarm, and profile-alarm are

-supported only on systems providing the setitimer
+supported only on systems providing the setitimer system call.

-(control-C interrupt) and
+SIGINT (control-C interrupt) and

-, and SIGPROF
+SIGALRM, SIGVTALRM, and SIGPROF interrupts.

 Program execution will resume if the handler returns.
 This procedure

-or some other action which does not return if it
+should (abort) or some other action which does not return if it

 does not want processing to continue after it returns.

-Interrupt handlers are disabled during execution system
+Interrupt handlers are disabled during execution system and

-ed
+ed procedures.

 To unestablish a response for an interrupt set the handler symbol to

-.
-For instance, (set! user-interrupt #f)
+#f.
+For instance, (set! user-interrupt #f).

 To unestablish a response for an error set the handler symbol to

-.
-For instance, (set! could-not-open #f)
+#f.
+For instance, (set! could-not-open #f).

 Returns an object of type arbiter and name name.
 Its state is initially unlocked.

-and locks arbiter if arbiter was unlocked.
+Returns #t and locks arbiter if arbiter was unlocked.

-Otherwise, returns #f
+Otherwise, returns #f.

-and unlocks arbiter if arbiter was locked.
+Returns #t and unlocks arbiter if arbiter was locked.

-Otherwise, returns #f
+Otherwise, returns #f.

 These procedures generalize and extend the standard capabilities in section `Ports' in Revised(4) Scheme.

-is returned.
+#f is returned.

 Internal functions opening files callback to the SCM function

-.
-You can extend open-file
+open-file.
+You can extend open-file by redefining it.

-is the primitive procedure; Do not redefine
+try-open-file is the primitive procedure; Do not redefine

-if a character is ready on the input port and
+Returns #t if a character is ready on the input port and

-otherwise.
-If char-ready?
+returns #f otherwise.
+If char-ready? returns #t

 then

-operation on the given port is
+the next read-char operation on the given port is

 guaranteed